janosh/awesome-sveltekit/readme.md

 ## 🎉 Open to Suggestions

 See something that's missing from this list?
-[PRs welcome!](https://github.com/janosh/awesome-svelte-kit/edit/main/readme.md) Remember to add each new site to [readme.md](readme.md) _and_ [`sites.yml`](sites.yml).
-If you're unsure if a site belongs on this list, [open an issue](https://github.com/janosh/awesome-svelte-kit/issues/new) to discuss.
+[PRs welcome](https://github.com/janosh/awesome-svelte-kit/edit/main/readme.md)!
+Remember to add new sites to [`sites.yml`](sites.yml), not [readme.md](readme.md) (auto-generated).
+If you're unsure if a site belongs here, [open an issue](https://github.com/janosh/awesome-svelte-kit/issues/new) to discuss.
 This repo is meant to be a community effort.

 [algolia]: https://algolia.com
 [anime.js]: https://animejs.com